 Single source scenario, where the talker is approximately 1.5 meters from the device.
 Talker starts talking at the front of the device.
 Talker will start to circulate the device, first towards left of the device, while simultaneously describing where he is.
 Distance is kept approximately the same throughout the recording.

-The same recording scenario is done in all above-described environments, for all defined device orientations, except in basement with device A.
+The same recording scenario is done in all above-described environments, for all defined device orientations.